-- C. It is unlawful for any person to confine an animal in a motor vehicle under conditions or for such period of time as may endanger the heath of such animal due to heat, cold, lack of food or water or other circumstances that could reasonably be expected to cause suffering. - 6.12.070 Tethering. - 1.
-Except as otherwise provided in subsections 2. and 3. and NRS 574.210 to 574.510, inclusive, a person shall not restrain a dog: - i.
-Using a tether, chain, tie, trolley or pulley system or other device that: - a.
-Is less than twelve (12) feet in length; - b.
-Fails to allow the dog to move at least twelve (12) feet or, if the device is a pulley system, fails to allow the dog to move a total of twelve (12) feet; or - c.
-Allows the dog to reach a fence or other object that may cause the dog to become injured or die by strangulation after jumping the fence or object or otherwise becoming entangled in the fence or object; - d.
-Places the dog in unsafe or unsanitary conditions; or - e.
-Does not permit the dog access to food, water, shade, dry ground, or shelter. - ii.
-Using a prong, pinch or choke collar or similar restraint; or - iii.
-For more than ten (10) hours during a twenty-four-hour period.
+- 1. Except as otherwise provided in subsections 2. and 3. and NRS 574.210 to 574.510, inclusive, a person shall not restrain a dog: - (a) Using a tether, chain, tie, trolley or pulley system or other device that: - (1) Is less than twelve (12) feet in length; - (2) Fails to allow the dog to move at least twelve (12) feet or, if the device is a pulley system, fails to allow the dog to move a total of twelve (12) feet; or

-2. Any pen or other outdoor enclosure that is used to maintain a dog must be appropriate for the size and breed of the dog.
-If any property that is used by a person to maintain a dog is of insufficient size to ensure compliance by the person with the provisions of paragraph (a) of subsection 1., the person may maintain the dog unrestrained in a pen or other outdoor enclosure that complies with the provisions of this subsection.

-3. The provisions of subsections 1. and 2. do not apply to a dog that is:

-- i.
-Tethered, chained, tied, restrained or placed in a pen or enclosure by a veterinarian, as defined in NRS 574.330, during the course of his practice; - ii.
-Being used lawfully to hunt a species of wildlife in this State during the hunting season for that species; - iii.
-Receiving training to hunt a species of wildlife in this State; - iv.
-In attendance at and participating in an exhibition, show, contest or other event in which the skill, breeding or stamina of the dog is judged or examined; - v.
-Being kept in a shelter or boarding facility or temporarily in a camping area;

-- vi.
-Temporarily being cared for as part of a rescue operation or in any other manner in conjunction with a bona fide nonprofit organization formed for animal welfare purposes; - vii.
-Living on land that is directly related to an active agricultural operation, if the restraint is reasonably necessary to ensure the safety of the dog.
-As used in this paragraph, "agricultural operation" means any activity that is necessary for the commercial growing and harvesting of crops or the raising of livestock or poultry; or - viii.
-With a person having custody or control of the dog, if the person is engaged in a temporary task or activity with the dog for not more than one hour.
+- (3) Allows the dog to reach a fence or other object that may cause the dog to become injured or die by strangulation after jumping the fence or object or otherwise becoming entangled in the fence or object; - (4) Places the dog in unsafe or unsanitary conditions; or - (5) Does not permit the dog access to food, water, shade, dry ground, or shelter. - (b) Using a prong, pinch or choke collar or similar restraint; or - (c) For more than $\underline{\text{tenfourteen}}$ (10)(14) hours during a twenty-four-hour period. - 2.
+Any pen or other outdoor enclosure that is used to maintain a dog must be appropriate for the size and breed of the dog.
+If any property that is used by a person to maintain a dog is of insufficient size to ensure compliance by the person with the provisions of paragraph (a) of subsection 1., the person may maintain the dog unrestrained in a pen or other outdoor enclosure that complies with the provisions of this subsection. - 3.
+The provisions of subsections 1. and 2. do not apply to a dog that is: - (a) Tethered, chained, tied, restrained or placed in a pen or enclosure by a veterinarian, as defined in NRS 574.330, during the course of his practice; - (b) Being used lawfully to hunt a species of wildlife in this State during the hunting season for that species; - (c) Receiving training to hunt a species of wildlife in this State; - (d) In attendance at and participating in an exhibition, show, contest or other event in which the skill, breeding or stamina of the dog is judged or examined; - (e) Being kept in a shelter or boarding facility or temporarily in a camping area; - (f) Temporarily being cared for as part of a rescue operation or in any other manner in conjunction with a bona fide nonprofit organization formed for animal welfare purposes; - (g) Living on land that is directly related to an active agricultural operation, if the restraint is reasonably necessary to ensure the safety of the dog.
+As used in this paragraph, "agricultural operation" means any activity that is necessary for the commercial growing and harvesting of crops or the raising of livestock or poultry; or - (h) With a person having custody or control of the dog, if the person is engaged in a temporary task or activity with the dog for not more than one hour.